marcelofajardo/library-management-app/README.md

-Application for managing a university library.
+Application for managing a university library written in Laravel.